JackWarshaw/Jacks-Personal-Work/writing.md

 <h3> </h3>

-<h3> Description : </h3> Created during my time with The Gotham Film and Media Institue, "Hey Aida!" is an animated series about a dysfunctional virtual assistant.
-Currently there is a full length presentation and pitch deck for the series, and the pilot is in development.
+<h3> Description : </h3> Created during my time with The Gotham Film and Media Institue, "Hey Aida!" is a potential animated series about a dysfunctional virtual assistant.
+Currently there is a full length presentation and pitch deck for the series, and the pilot is undergoing revisions.

 <h3>  </h3>

-<h3> My Role : </h3> Writing, Pre-Production
+<h3> My Role : </h3> Writing, Show Running

 <h3>  </h3>